samuelhatcliff/newstracker/README.md

   ### Users:

-  A user can use the links in the navbar to log-in or register.
+  A visitor can use the links in the navbar to log-in or register.
 After which, they will be redirected to a feed of headlines (*referred to as "Headlines" in the navbar*) or a feed displaying results from their default search query, if previously selected.

   Now that a user is logged in, they may want to user features of the application only available to users, such as the Advanced Search feature (*"Detailed Search" in